African All Stars Transfer News & Rumours: Tottenham reach agreement with Metz for Pape Matar Sarr

 The 18-year-old is expected to sign a five-year deal with Spurs but he will spend the 2021-22 season on loan with the Maroons.

-Sarr who shone in the Ligue 1 last campaign, is said to have attracted interests from several Premier League heavyweights this summer.
+Sarr, who shone in Ligue 1 last campaign, is said to have attracted interest from several Premier League heavyweights this summer.

 RB Leipzig interested in Moriba